-Each teacher is a unique person who in instructing manifests his own typically personal style.
+Each teacher is a unique person who in instructing manifests his/her own typically personal style.
 Van der Stoep and Van Dyk (1977: 273) describe this so: "In so far as there is mention of a teaching style, this means that a teacher turns himself to his practice in a particular way and form".

-If the student thinks back on his own school career, he will remember well how particular teachers taught.
-Further, particular teachers, each with a unique style, make use of teaching aids in a particular manner.
-One is an outstanding storyteller and another isn't.
+If the student thinks back on his/her own school career, he/she will remember well how particular teachers taught.
+Furthermore, particular teachers, each with a unique style, make use of teaching aids in a particular manner.
+One is an outstanding storyteller, and another isn't.
 Consequently, the one who isn't might use a teaching aid such as a tape recording of a good narrative.
-The one with a particular talent in language might give a magnificent description of something and the other might rather show a (microscopic) slide of it.
+The one with a particular talent in language might give a magnificent description of something, and the another might rather show a (microscopic) slide of it.

-Many examples can be mentioned where a teacher does or doesn't implement teaching aids on the basis of personal abilities and limitations.
+Many examples can be mentioned where a teacher does or doesn't implement teaching aids in terms of personal abilities and limitations.
 Such choices are codetermined by the teacher's own person and style.
-Even so, it is important that he always take into account his pupils' potentialities so the teaching aids provide them with the best support for achieving the learning aim.
-Each student teacher needs to become clear about this for himself because this also will influence how he is going to implement his teaching aids in his own particular manner of teaching.
+Even so, it is important that he/she always considers his/her pupils' potentialities so the teaching aids provide them with the best support for achieving the learning aim.
+Each student teacher must become clear about this for him/herself because this also will influence how he/she is going to implement his/her teaching aids in his/her own particular manner of teaching.